[ RETURN_TO_ROOT ]

 The Hallucination Danger

-A warning: LLMs are convincing liars.
+A warning: LLMs are confident, even when wrong.
 They can hallucinate court cases, scientific studies, and historical events.